Webpage visitor notifications

 “We locked down the house immediately.
 Mr. Zailo and his friend were both taken into custody.
 Mr. Zailo and his friend were under intense scrutiny and Mr. Zailo was co-operative with police”.

 Based on forensic evidence, timeline of communications, witness testimony, video surveillance, we know Jason is not the killer.
 Was he perhaps somehow involved in the planning?
 Well he successfully passed a polygraph and he successfully took part in all these interviews with us.
 So at this time he is not considered a suspect.
 The evidence supports Jason’s version of events” said Sgt.
 Chris Horsley.
 While some reports indicated Buziak asked her boyfriend, real estate agent Jason Zailo to check on her at the house Sgt.
 Chris Horsley said Zailo went to the house because he had real estate documents for Buziak to sign.
-(This statement turned out to be just one of many lies Jason told)
+(This statement turned out to be just one of the many lies Jason told)

 EMAIL ADDRESS: murderondesousa@gmail.com